biga-ahk/biga.ahk/src/util/constant.md

-Creates a function that returns value.
+Creates a function that returns `value`.

 ## Arguments